 Travel Writing Tip #2: Always look for something you can be fascinated by.

-During past trips to Bali, we’ve been able to see two of the critical rituals in the lives of the Balinese: a coming of age ritual for adolescent boys and a mass cremation ceremony.
+During last year’s trip to Bali, we were able to see two of the critical rituals in the lives of the Balinese: a coming of age ritual for adolescent boys and a old woman’s cremation.

 Rituals hold together the fabric of Balinese life.
 There is much less alienation in Bali because everyone in the culture has their place and the ceremonies that mark the stage of life keep everyone in their rightful place.
 Everyone belongs and everyone is part of an interwoven community.

 There are four major ceremonies that happen, sequentially, in the life of every Balinese person.
 The first, the baby ceremony, usually takes place when a baby is six months old.
 Babies are considered to be little deities, fresh from heaven and they are revered by the Balinese.
 There is no child sexual abuse or child abuse among the Balinese.

 Each baby is considered to be the reincarnation of an ancestor, and parents often go to a channeler to find out what ancestor their new child is.
 They might be told, “This baby loves the water like great aunt Made.”
 Or “This baby has a high dimple, just like grandfather Ketut.”

 For the first six months of their lives, babies’ feet never touch the ground.
 They are carried everywhere, by their whole extended family.
 At six months of age, they receive their first haircut, their feet touch the ground and they are given a name.
 At that time, they move from the heavenly realm and become a human being.

 The second major ceremony in Balinese life happens at puberty.
 It is the crossing over into adulthood.
 That is the time when the young person is at risk of being lured by the Balinese equivalent of the seven deadly sins.
 It’s a risky time spiritually because demons are hanging around.